paddor/cztop/README.md

 ## TODO

 * maybe find a better name for this project
-* change zproject to generate Ruby bindings using Fiddle instead of FFI
 * think of a neat Ruby API, including:
   - Actor [ ]
   - Socket [x]